-Rocio De Alba (rohsee-oh) is a fine art, multimedia, and conceptual photographer based in Queens, New York.
-She received a BFA from The School of Visual Arts and is an award-winning book designer and handmade book instructor.
-She was a grant...
+Rocio de Alba is a conceptual documentary photographer and artist based in Queens, New York.
+Rocio earned a BFA from The School of Visual Arts.
+She is an award winning book designer and photography instructor.
+She was a grant winner of the Queens...

 “I 'USED' to live, and LIVED to 'use.'
 I couldn’t envision my life without drugs and alcohol, even after my baby was born.
 This was almost 30 years ago.
 After fifteen years sober, I relapsed on pain medication.
 That was the beginning of my opioid addiction and it took time before I got help again.
 It took time but I went back to living a sober life.
 This coming August I'll have 14 years back.
 These years of sobriety have been a gift.”